microsoft/vscode-python-devicesimulator/README.md

   - Temperature sensor

 ### How to use
-Using the simulator for the Micro:bit is similar to using the one for the CPX.
+Using the simulator for the micro:bit is similar to using the one for the CPX.
 The only difference is that the commands in the command palette display `Device Simulator Express: [micro:bit] <command>` instead of `Device Simulator Express: [Circuit Playground Express] <command>`.
-Currently, we support the following commands for Micro:bit:
+Currently, we support the following commands for micro:bit:
 - `Device Simulator Express: [micro:bit] Open Simulator`: Opens an unsaved .py file with template code, also opens the simulator.
 - `Device Simulator Express: [micro:bit] New File`: Opens the simulator in the webView